 Will do anything not to be alone, keeps owner in sight, over-excited greeting. is extremely stressful for those who suffer from it.
 Our pets have no idea why we need to leave home for extended periods each day.
 We also aren’t able to tell them that we’ll definitely be back again, so during the long hours that they’re alone for each day, dogs who battle with this horrible affliction will wait for their family to return home, focusing on little else.
 Sometimes out of panic and worry they’ll resort to vocal or destructive behaviours in order to try cope with their stress.

-- Overly-attached to a specific person; follows them around to be as close as possible to them, so as to know their whereabouts at all times.
+- An To a family member; follows the person around, doesn’t like being alone. to a specific person.
+Will follow them around to be as close as possible, in order to know their whereabouts at all times.

-- Seeks repetitive reassurance by regularly asking for contact when the salient person is present.
+- The dog seeks repetitive reassurance by regularly asking for contact.

-- Sometimes shows stressful behaviour when the person gets ready to leave – uneasiness, trembling, pacing, panting, vocalisation.
+- Sometimes shows stressed behaviour when the person gets ready to leave – uneasiness, trembling, pacing and even panting or vocalisation.

-- Excessive greeting when the person arrives home – jumping up, vocalising and sometimes even urinating.
+- Excessive greeting when the person arrives home – jumps up, vocal and sometimes even urinating.

-- In severe cases the dog will destroy furniture, pull washing from the line, tear bedding, chew furniture, garden fittings, window frames, doors etc.
+- In severe cases dogs will destroy furniture, pull washing from the line, tear bedding, chew furniture, garden fittings, window frames, doors etc.